The Ocelot Chatbot currently supports three languages other than English; Spanish, Chinese (Simplified), and Vietnamese.

 A chatbot conversation can also be manually switched to another language by using the globe icon at the top right-hand side of the conversation pane.

 Note: The chatbot will respond in the supported language of the first question asked.
 If a chatbot user begins the conversation in English and then switches to another language the chatbot will not understand.
-In order to change languages in the middle of a conversation the user would have to use the globe icon or click on the three vertical dots to delete the conversation and start again in a different language.
+To change the language after a conversation has started, the user will need to do the following:

 Viewing Multilingual Interactions and Transcripts